acro5piano/typed-i18n/README.md

 **translator-driven translation**

 translators fill yaml/json/spreadsheets/(any) then compile it.
-It is a common pattern, but type-safety is losed to some extent.
+It is a common pattern, but type-safety will be lost to some extent.

 # Install